 The seasonal ride on the North Shore Scenic Railroad’s Christmas City Express travels to Duluth’s 1892 Depot, which houses the Lake Superior Railroad Museum.
 Kids gather for a reading of the book, “The Christmas City Express,” watch Lionel model train sets whir around their tracks, explore full-sized trains, and hear a full-sized steam engine chug to life, spewing smoke and blowing its whistle.
 The North Shore Scenic Railroad also offers a shuttle between Fitger’s and Bentleyville.

-Glensheen Historic Estate opens for self-guided holiday tours through the former Congdon home, which is decorated with 25 Christmas trees and other glittering decor that adds to its rich and historic surroundings.
+Glensheen opens for self-guided holiday tours through the former Congdon home, which is decorated with 25 Christmas trees and other glittering decor that adds to its rich and historic surroundings.
 The Glensheen Estate was completed in 1908.
 The Congdon family's rich history and wealth dates back to the influential iron mining industry in the north.
+Visit in early December for the outdoor Winter Village, a holiday shopping event reminiscent of Europe's Christmas markets.